top of page

 B reaches for some Mead

-B: We shall raise our glasses to Pigot and Coquette!! - Will we not Miss Pigot?
+B: We shall raise our glasses to Pigot and Coquette - shall we not Queen Bess?

 EP: We must - to peace between England and France!

-JP & C: And to the Outer Hebrides!
+JP: And to the Outer Hebrides, I guess!

 F